 Frankly, harmony between teams is a sign of great leadership.

-Some people think that conflict between sales and service delivery teams is natural and inevitable.
+Some people think that service delivery and sales team conflict is natural and inevitable.
 I disagree.
 Work to ensure that all team members understand the challenges faced by other team members.
 Encourage team members to see themselves as support for other team members, celebrate victories in all departments, and encourage a culture of appreciation in your organization.